ianco/von-bc-registries-agent-configurations/openshift/templates/bc-reg-fdw/PortForwardingaDatabase.md

 - Create a new Server and given it a name.
 - On the connection tab enter;
   - Host Name: 127.0.0.1
-  - User Name: Enter the randomly generated username assigned to the database contained in the `postgresql-oracle-fdw.database-user` secret.
+  - User Name: Enter the randomly generated username assigned to the database contained in the `bc-reg-fdw.database-user` secret.
-  - Password: Enter the randomly generated password assigned to the database contained in the `postgresql-oracle-fdw.database-password` secret.
+  - Password: Enter the randomly generated password assigned to the database contained in the `bc-reg-fdw.database-password` secret.
 - Click save.

 You should now be able to make queries.